Skip to content

 Issues first

-Submit an issue before a pull request so we can discuss the possible solutions to the problem.
+Submit an issue before a pull request so we can discuss possible solutions to the problem.

-To be able to review a PR it helps if it is a small change which covers only one topic.
-For the reviewer it is important to understand the purpose.
-Take the reviewer along in your own thinking steps.
-There was a problem, you considered solutions, and there was a reason why you came to this solution.
-The diff shows what has changed.
-What should be clear from the PR desciption, commits and code comments is the 'why'.
+To be able to review a PR, it helps if it is a small change that covers only one topic.
+For the reviewer, it is important to understand the purpose.
+Take the reviewer along in your thought process.
+There was a problem; you considered solutions; and there was a reason why you arrived at this solution.
+The diff shows what has changed, so it is not necessary to explain this (but it is useful to summarize it).
+What should be clear from the PR description, commit messages, and code comments is the "why."

 Formatting